PlusInsta/discord-plus/README.md

 **Discord+** is a theme for [Discord](https://discordapp.com), a popular messaging and voice chat service.

-Using plugins like [BetterDiscord](https://betterdiscord.net/home/) or [BandagedBD](https://github.com/rauenzi/BetterDiscordApp), you can change the look of the app.
+Using a modification called [BandagedBD](https://github.com/rauenzi/BetterDiscordApp), you can change the look of the app, customize its behavior, and even add functionality through plugins!

 ## User customization
 This theme aims to be **fully customizable**.